aprnd/asset-server/README.md

 "bucketkey": "yourbucketkey"
 ```

-The body returned should contain JSON with your API key and secret that you can use to access the bucket.
+The response body should contain JSON with your API key and secret that you can use to access the bucket.

 ### Testing with client module & app